When Did Abercrombie & Fitch Get So Good?

 behold the BEST trouser for fall #fallfashion #abercrombiestyle #ootd #styleinspo #fashiontiktok #fyp♬ Pop Star - Coco & Clair Clair

 When I ask Krug what stands A&F apart from other fashion retailers, she tells me that they're adamantly a customer-first brand with ongoing open communication with their shoppers.
 "A lot of brands are good at showing customers what they should purchase, but I don’t think a lot of brands take a second to listen to their customers — what do they really want?" writes Krug.
+And, judging by the hundreds of customer ratings and reviews left on product pages, it's clear that fanbase engagement levels for the brand are extremely (and extraordinarily) high.
+As a retailer that is unafraid to publicly display their customers' honest opinions (a vulnerable move most other brands shy away from), A&F keeps its promise to stay plugged into shoppers' needs.
+The brand is doing something right because take a click around and you'll see that the majority of product reviews are overwhelmingly enthusiastic.

+With that, Krug also explains how, with the brand's recent Denim Your Way campaign, A&F created jeans that directly addressed customer woes.
+"We said, 'You talked.
+We listened.
+Here are your dream jeans.'
+And it’s the best denim collection we’ve ever launched, in my opinion.
+We see just as many shout-outs for our Curve Love denim from women of all sizes because they finally have a line that mitigates that dreaded waist gap so many people experience."

+When I ask Krug what stands A&F apart from other fashion retailers, she tells me that they're adamantly a customer-first brand with ongoing open communication with their shoppers.
+"A lot of brands are good at showing customers what they should purchase, but I don’t think a lot of brands take a second to listen to their customers — what do they really want?" writes Krug.
+And, judging by the hundreds of customer ratings and reviews left on product pages, it's clear that fanbase engagement levels for the brand are extremely (and extraordinarily) high.
+As a retailer that is unafraid to publicly display their customers' honest opinions (a vulnerable move most other brands shy away from), A&F keeps its promise to stay plugged into shoppers' needs.
+The brand is doing something right because take a click around and you'll see that the majority of product reviews are overwhelmingly enthusiastic.

-With that, she explains how, with the brand's recent Denim Your Way campaign, A&F created jeans that directly addressed customer woes.
+With that, Krug also explains how, with the brand's recent Denim Your Way campaign, A&F created jeans that directly addressed customer woes.
 "We said, 'You talked.
 We listened.
 Here are your dream jeans.'
 And it’s the best denim collection we’ve ever launched, in my opinion.
 We see just as many shout-outs for our Curve Love denim from women of all sizes because they finally have a line that mitigates that dreaded waist gap so many people experience."

 @madelinelah